 Other health risks associated with fluoroquinolones

 There are other serious health risks that are associated with fluoroquinolones.
 One such health risk is lowered blood sugar.
-The FDA announced in July that they were strengthening label warnings that note fluoroquinolone side effects of lower blood sugar level.
-Lower blood sugar levels can result in a coma, especially in diabetic patients.
+The FDA announced in July that they were strengthening label warnings that note fluoroquinolone side effects of lower blood sugar levels.
+Lower blood sugar levels can cause a coma, especially in diabetic patients.

 Another health risk associated with fluoroquinolones is mental health issues.
-Fluoroquinolone may cause hallucinations, psychosis, confusion, depression, anxiety, and paranoia.
-In addition to blood sugar, the FDA also included mental health in its July announcement.
+Fluoroquinolones may cause hallucinations, psychosis, confusion, depression, anxiety, and paranoia.
+Besides blood sugar, the FDA also included mental health in its July announcement.